TurjaHalder/TurjaHalder/README.md

 - 👋 Hi, I’m @TurjaHalder
-- 👀 I’m interested in Java
+- 👀 I’m interested in python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on python
 - 📫 How to reach me turjashp@gmail.com

 <!---